Toggle Dark/Light/Auto modeToggle Dark/Light/Auto modeToggle Dark/Light/Auto modeBack to homepage

 Areas of the user interface

-1. A toolbar with several buttons and an informative status text in the center.
+A toolbar with several buttons.
 The buttons shown on the left frequently change depending on the current context.
+The buttons shown on the right always stay the same.
 Follow this link to see a list of all buttons that can appear.

-2. The Status Text in the toolbar centre shows context-related information such as whose turn it is to play.
+A Status Text that shows context-related information such as whose turn it is to play.
 Read more.

-3. This button calls up a screen with information about the current game, such as the rules that are currently in force.
+This button calls up a screen with information about the current game, such as the rules that are currently in force.
+Some of the information can be edited.
 Read more.